rascal999/maxos/README.md

 # Why?

-**TL;DR** - This VM / build will probably be useful for exams and people interested in security research.
+**TL;DR** - This VM / build will probably be useful for pentesting exams and people interested in security research.

 The goal of this [NixOS](https://nixos.org/) config is to bundle as many bookmarks / shell aliases / docker images / Firefox extensions / git repos / tools as possible to make my pentesting life easier.
 I never invested the time to customise my base installation before because these customisations were not easily or consistently portable.